ebu/libbw64/docs/tutorial.rst

 :cpp:func:`bw64::Bw64Writer::write()` function to write the unmodified samples.
 So also the :cpp:func:`bw64::Bw64Writer::write()` expects the order of the samples to be interleaved as described above.

+As with reading, the file will be automatically closed during destruction, but in real applications :cpp:func:`bw64::Bw64Writer::close()` should be called before destruction to be able to properly catch exceptions.

 Add signal processing
 ---------------------